rednafi/rednafi.com/content/zephyr/einstellung_effect.md

 it just isn't the right tool to solve the problem at hand.
 Despite Go's fame for being simple, I had to read a few books, solve a few koans, and build a few tools before I got confident in solving problems with it.
-One reason why it took longer is because I was trying to emulate Python idioms inside Go while at the same time bashing people who write Go like Java, completely being oblivious to my own stance.
+One reason why it took longer is because I was trying to emulate Python idioms inside Go while at the same time bashing people who'd write Go like Java, completely being oblivious to my own stance.
+In each of these instances, my accumulated experience and acquired predispositions actively resisted against adopting a different ways of solving problems.

 It's natural for us to acquire new skills by mapping them with what we actually know, and that's true for any skill—whether it's learning to cook a new dish or write in an unfamiliar